Has your system been running substantially slow lately?

 Are you still running Windows 7 as your operating system?

-The best way to compare it would be to think about your computer like it was a car, over time wear and tear causes components to start to die and it really boils down to whether you want to keep paying for repairing or replacing those components with an older model when you finally realize after time that you could just simply obtain a new vehicle.
+The best way to compare it would be to think about your computer as if it were a car, over time wear and tear causes components to start to die and it really boils down to whether you want to keep paying for repairing or replacing those components with an older model when you finally realize after time that you could just simply obtain a new vehicle.
 The same goes for computers.

 Next, it is important to get a system that has at least an i5 CPU as if you get an i3 your performance will suffer.
 They do offer an i7 but that is usually overkill unless you are using your system for gaming or graphic design purposes.
 When it comes to your RAM (memory) it would be best to get at least 16GB.
 A lot of standard systems come with only 8GB which will once again cause a drop in performance.